Europol investigation busts 150 'high value' darknet vendors | DW | 26.10.2021

 Many of those arrested were in Germany.

 Darknet marketplaces allow drug vendors to sell and ship their goods in supposed security.
-In the past, investigators have managed to take down the operators of such sites, but catching vendors has proven more tricky.
+In the past, investigators have managed to take down the operators of such sites — but catching vendors has proven to be more tricky.

-Later on Tuesday afternoon, Europol is expected to give a news conference in Washington, where the agency will give more details regarding the investigation.
+Later on Tuesday afternoon, Europol is expected to give a news conference in Washington, where the agency will provide further details regarding the investigation.

 The AFP news agency reported that law agents also confiscated €26.7 million ($31 million) in cash and virtual currencies, as well as 45 guns and 234 kilograms (516 pounds) of drugs, including 25,000 ecstasy pills.

-According to AFP, in the United States police arrested 65 people, while 47 were held in Germany, 24 in Britain, and four each in Italy and the Netherlands, among others.
+According to AFP, in the United States police arrested 65 people, while 47 were held in Germany, 24 in Britain, and four each in Italy and the Netherlands, among other countries.

 An unprecedented international law enforcement operation involving eight countries has resulted in 23 arrests and the seizure of 2.6 tons of cocaine.